bethanalyst/home-credit-project/README.md

 Precision in Risk Assessment: By moving beyond a simple "Majority Class" baseline (which was misleading due to the 8% default rate imbalance), My XGBoost model provides the discriminative poIr needed to flag defaults that traditional methods miss.

-Revenue Growth: The model's ability to interpret alternative data allows the business to safely lend to "thin-file" customers who would otherwise be rejected, expanding the customer base without increasing the relative risk.
+Revenue Growth: The model's ability to interpret alternative data allows the business to safely lend to customers who would otherwise be rejected under traditional banking conditions, expanding the customer base without increasing the relative risk.

 Operational Efficiency: The automated aggregation of supplementary files (Bureau, Previous Applications, and Installments) reduces the manual effort required for underwriter review.

 ## My Contribution

-I cleaned the data and created a modeling notebook of the cleaned data.
-Then, from the results, created a model card to highlight the results.
+I cleaned the data using R Studio (R) and then created a modeling notebook of the cleaned data.
+Then, I created a model card to document model limitations and model use.

 ## Difficulties Encountered